mubarakbello/react-chat/README.md

 ## Getting Started

 You need nodejs and npm installed to run the app.
+Also, you need to setup firebase auth and realtime database that the app depends on, and add the credentials to the ```src/config.js``` file.

-Check Google if you'll need help doing this
+Check Google if you'll need help doing this.

 ## Installing Dependencies